Senator Dominick J. Ruggerio

 Dominick J. Ruggerio is the President of the Rhode Island Senate.
-He was elected to the post unanimously on March 23, 2017.
-A member of the Senate since 1985, he previously served as Majority Leader since November 10, 2010.
+He has served as the Senate President since March of 2017.
+He previously served as Majority Leader since November 10, 2010.

 Prior to his tenure in the Senate, Senator Ruggerio was a member of the Rhode Island House of Representatives from 1981 through 1984, and was a member of the House Labor Committee and House Corporations Committee.

 He served as a Policy Aide for the Office of the Lieutenant Governor from 1977 through 1981.

 A 1966 graduate of La Salle Academy, Senator Ruggerio attended Bryant College and earned his Bachelor of Science degree in 1974 from Providence College.
 He is retired as an Administrator of the New England Laborers Labor Management Coop Trust.
 He serves on the Board of Directors of the Wanskuck Library and as a member of the Sons of Italy, Loggia Vittoria and the DaVinci Center Development Committee.